-Team leader, Informatics R&D at the Royal Society of Chemistry in Cambridge, UK.
-I am particularly interested in natural language processing of scientific text, including regular polysemy, named entity recognition (with Peter Corbett) and rhetorical analysis (with Simone Teufel).
+Senior Informatics Analyst at the Royal Society of Chemistry in Cambridge, UK.
+I am particularly interested in natural language processing of scientific text, including regular polysemy, named entity recognition and rhetorical analysis (with Simone Teufel).
 I am also interested in ontology development and am one of the maintainers (with Karen Eilbeck) of the Sequence Ontology.

-I am a member of the IUPAC Subcommittee on the IUPAC International Chemical Identifier.
+I am a member of the IUPAC Subcommittee on the IUPAC International Chemical Identifier and on the IUPAC Committee for Printed and Electronic Publications..

 Technical editor, Royal Society of Chemistry, Cambridge, UK.